 Is a higher HRV always ‘better’?

-A higher HRV is generally a good thing, but there are exceptions which the app picks up on.
+A higher HRV is generally a good thing, but there are exceptions that the app picks up on.
 You want your HRV to gradually increase over time (weeks, months, years).
 If you have taken a few Morning Readiness readings, you know that your HRV can go up and down slightly from day to day.
 This is normal and generally healthy.

 Most folks understand that if your HRV drops a significant amount, it is indicating that you are likely experiencing abnormal amounts of stress (Sympathetic NS activity).
 It is then recommended to prioritize rest and recovery for optimal long-term results.
 However, it is less intuitive that the same can be said if your HRV rises a significant amount in a short period of time.
 If your HRV rises abnormally high (above a certain standard deviation) within a day or a few days, the app indicates with a yellow or red that you are likely experiencing abnormal amounts of recovery (Parasympathetic NS activity).
 This is often in response to accumulated amounts of stress.